-All HOME funds are awarded in the form of a loan.
-Upon the receipt of a completed M-13 HOME Loan Matrix Form the Authority will prepare a loan closing package which will be sent to your chosen attorney for closing.
-The loan closing package will include instructions for executing the promissory note, mortgage, truth in lending disclosure, and the HOME Loan Agreement.
-Before the HOME loan documents can be prepared and sent to your attorney, the M-13 HOME Loan Matrix Form must be completed by your attorney and submitted to the Authority.
+All HOME, NHTF, and HTF monies are awarded in the form of a loan.
+Upon the receipt of a completed SRDP-2 Loan Closing Request Form, the Authority will prepare a loan closing package, which will be sent to your chosen attorney for closing.
+The loan closing package will include instructions for executing the Promissory Notes, Mortgages, and Restrictive Covenants.
+The SRDP-2 Loan Closing Request Form must be completed by the closing attorney and submitted to your assigned Program Coordinator.
 A copy of the deed, legal description, tax map number and numbered street address of the subject property must be submitted along with the form.
-The mortgage must be insured by a policy of mortgage title insurance on the subject property.
+Each mortgage must be insured by a policy of mortgage title insurance on the subject property.
 The Authority requires that a Commitment for Title Insurance be provided for review prior to loan closing.
-The closing cannot be scheduled until the Authority's staff has reviewed and approved the Commitment for Title Insurance.
-The HOME Loan Agreement will address Federal HOME regulations, along with other terms and conditions which consist of guidelines, laws, and requirements under which the loan is to be administered.
-If the HOME funding is to be subordinated to conventional financing, a draft copy of the subordination agreement should be included with the loan closing documents.
-To begin the loan closing process, you must submit all necessary documentation to your Program Coordinator at least thirty (30) days prior to the day in which you anticipate closing the HOME loan.
+The closings cannot be scheduled until the Authority's staff has reviewed and approved the Commitment for Title Insurance.
+The loan agreements will address state and federal regulations, along with other terms and conditions, which consist of guidelines, laws, and requirements under which the loans are to be administered.
+The loan documents for the HOME, NHTF, and SC HTF loans will be prepared simultaneously.
+If the SRDP funding is to be subordinated to conventional financing, a draft copy of the subordination agreement should be included with the loan closing documents.
+To begin the loan process, you must submit all necessary documentation to your assigned Program Coordinator at least 30 days prior to the day in which you anticipate closing the SRDP loans.